Here Are Plants You Can Grow To Repel Mosquitoes

 These insects are mass murderers.
 They are known to transmit deadly diseases such as malaria, dengue fever, encephalitis, elephantiasis, West Nile fever, and Haverhill fever.
 Some people simply exhibit allergic reactions to their bites.

 These plants are a thing of beauty and a must-have if you want a fresh and natural-looking home.
-Try to make use of them, so you will experience their benefits
+Try to make use of them, so you will experience their benefits.

-Basil is not only used in the kitchen, but it also repels mosquitoes and houseflies as well.
+1. Basil -Basil is not only used in the kitchen, but it also repels mosquitoes and houseflies as well.
 Experts recommend this as a better alternative to chemically made ones.
 To make a homemade repellent, you will need 4 ounces of boiling water, 4 ounces of basil leaves, and vodka.
-Pour boiling water in a container then put the fresh basil leaves.
+Pour boiling water into a container then put the fresh basil leaves.
 Let it steep for several hours.
 Remove the leaves then add 4 ounces of vodka.
 Store in the refrigerator.
 Put in a spray bottle and spray outdoors.

 Basil belongs to the mint, lavender, and sage family.
 It also has some other health benefits.
 Basil helps control arthritis, manages stress, supports brain development, supports bone health, and manages epilepsy.
 It is also filled with nutrients.
 And finally, it can be used as an ingredient for several recipes.
 It is delicious in salads, in pork and beef dishes, and soups.

-Catnips are aromatic herbs that are native to Central Europe but are commonly used in the United States too.
+2. Catnip- Catnips are aromatic herbs that are native to Central Europe but are commonly used in the United States too.
 They are easy to grow.
 It may grow from seeds or as outdoor plants in the spring or fall.
 Catnips contain the chemical nepetalactone.
 This chemical is attractive to cats and at the same time repels not only mosquitoes, but also flies, deer ticks, and cockroaches.
 It contains many essential oils that can be used as homemade pesticides.
 It grows up to 1 meter and is dark green in color.
 It has oval-toothed leaves.
-Its leaves and shoots are used for flavoring of soups, sauces, beverages, and other dishes.
+Its leaves and shoots are used for flavoring soups, sauces, beverages, and other dishes.
 The leaves are also used as herbal tea.
 It has lots of health benefits, including being used as a cure for intestinal cramps, indigestion, diarrhea, common cold, and many other illnesses.

-Like mint, bee balms have fragrant leaves that are attractive to humans but repel mosquitoes.
+3. Bee Balm- Like mint, bee balms have fragrant leaves that are attractive to humans but repel mosquitoes.
 To use as a mosquito repellent, simply crush the leaves to release the oils.

 Bee balms are beautiful additions to your garden.
 They come in pink, red, or light purple.

-Known as a mouth freshener as well as an ingredient to several dishes, mint is a popular herb.
+5. Mint- Known as a mouth freshener as well as an ingredient to several dishes, mint is a popular herb.
 It is used for cooking, either in its fresh or dried form.
 It also has plenty of health benefits.

 Mint can also help repel mosquitoes.
 Mint can be placed in the garden to keep it mosquito-free.
 It also has aromatic oils and can be used in combination with apple cider and vodka to make a mosquito repellent.